vinjn/vinjn.github.io_/_posts/2013-06-26-book-review-cinder-creative-coding-cookbook.md

 ![](http://www.packtpub.com/sites/default/files/8703OS.jpg)

-This is the second book I read about Cinder, and I am sure it will stay on my recommend list for a long time.
+I have been using Cinder for commercial projects for two years and this is the second book I read about Cinder.
+Now I am sure it will stay on my recommended list for a long time.

-Cinder is a great creative coding framework, I have always find it difficult to explain the meaning of creative coding to others, even to software developers.
-However, since the birth of this book, I can easily point them to the book menu to make the problem clear.
+Cinder is a great creative coding framework, however I have always find it difficult to explain the notion of creative coding to others, even to software developers.
+Since the birth of this book, I can point them to the book menu to make the problem clear.

 - Chapter 1: Getting Started
 - Chapter 2: Preparing for Development